zef-dev/convoworks-gpt/README.md

 Limits the size of messages by summarizing the oldest ones.

+**Parameters:**

-- **System message**: The main system prompt which instructs GPT on how to summarize the conversation.
+* `System message` - The main system prompt.

-- **Max messages to keep**: The maximum number of messages before the limiter will start summarizing the older ones.
+* `Max messages to keep` - Maximum message count before older messages get summarized.

-- **Truncate to this number of messages**: Once the maximum count is reached, the messages are truncated down to this number.
+* `Truncate to this number of messages` - Message count after truncation.

-- **API options**: Chat completion API options to use for summarizing the conversation.
+* `API options` - Options for summarizing the conversation.

-- **Messages**: Message provider which supplies the conversation we are working with.
+* `Messages` - Provides the conversation messages.